-The Samsung Gear Fit wearable is powered by neither Android, nor Tizen – enter the RTOS
+The Samsung Gear Fit wearable is powered by neither Android, nor Tizen – enter the RTOS12

 Samsung's RTOS is a simple platform, which processes data significantly faster than other, more complex operating systems.
 Although RTOS can run on ”limited computing hardware”, it still comes with multitasking capabilities and supports task priorities.
 Thanks to its simplicity, Samsung's wearable platform allows the Gear Fit to squeeze out even more battery life than its peers, the Samsung Gear 2 and Gear Neo.